pheno-agency/vite-plugin-devtools/README.md

 #### plugin

-The `plugin` is an option that can be passed to Vite.
+The `plugin` option can be passed to Vite to integrate the devtools.

 #### serverRPC